 Once this form is approved by the student’s Faculty Advisor, the Graduate Advisor and the Graduate School, the courses listed on this form become the Official Degree Program for the student, and deviations can only be made when properly justified.
 Students are therefore urged to work closely with their Faculty Advisor when submitting this form.
 Please note that the department is not required to accept any courses taken after the initial semester of attendance unless they have been previously approved as part of the Official Degree Program.

 One hour of graduate seminar (ME 5120) is required for all students.
 Students register for this course in their first full−time graduate

 semester, but must attend seminars throughout their entire academic career, until completion of the requirement.
 Students must attend at total of

 10 presentations scheduled during their degree program.
-This may include any of the Mechanical Engineering departmental seminars, as well as any
+This may include any of the Department of Mechanical Engineering seminars, as well as any

-external seminars approved in advance by the Mechanical Engineering Graduate Advisor.
+external seminars approved by the Mechanical Engineering Graduate Advisor.

 You may find a seminar yourself and bring an abstract to the Advising Office in advance for approval.
 In either case, a feedback sheet must be picked up from the Advising Office before attending any external seminars and it must be turned in to the Advising Office as soon as possible afterwards.

 The Department of Mechanical Engineering requires, as part of its Ph.D. degree requirements, that all its Ph.D. degree candidates have at least one technical paper submitted to an archival journal relevant to the candidate's field of expertise prior to the defense of their Ph.D. thesis.
 The individual faculty advisors reserve the right regarding journal publication requirement beyond one paper submitted.